Skip to content

 Direct URL to a custom MCP server endpoint.
 Use this for connecting to your own MCP-compatible servers or third-party MCP services.
 Example: "https://mcp.example.com/v1".

-Note: One of server_url, connector_id, or configuration_id must be provided.
+Note: One of server_url or configuration_id must be provided (but not both).

 Authentication